sifonezzz/ScanStation/README.md

 * **Desktop Shortcut**: If you wish to create a desktop shortcut, a utility for this is available at the bottom of the **Settings** screen.

----

 ## Usage

-### Step 5: The Scanlation Workflow
-Once you click on a chapter, you enter the workspace.
-- The **sidebar** on the right shows the status of every page.
-The `CL` and `TS` statuses update automatically when you place the corresponding files in the `Raws Cleaned` and `Typesetted` folders.
-- Use the **Translate**, **Proofread**, and **Typeset** buttons at the top to enter the different workflow modes.
-- Your work in the Translate and Proofread views is **saved automatically** when you navigate between pages or switch views.
-- Once a page is finished, use the **"Page is Correct"** button in the Proofread view to copy the typeset file to the `Final` folder, ready for release.

 ---
 ## Disclaimer